Representation theory of geometric extension algebras: Polynomial quasihereditary algebras

 \section{Polynomial quasihereditary algebras}

 In this section, we collect various facts about polynomial quasihereditary algebras which we will need.
 The main reference is \cite{kleshchev}.

 A $\Z$-graded algebra $A=\oplus_{n\in\Z} A_n$ is \emph{Laurentian} if $A_n$ is finite dimensional for all $n$, and there exists $N\in\Z$ such that $A_n=0$ for $n<N$.
 When considering modules over a graded algebra, the assumption which we will always make in this paper is that all modules we consider are always graded modules.
+We use multiplication by $q$ to indicate the grading shift.